Sports Afield: Sports Afield Brand

 Before World War II, the Sports Afield brand was applied to some products, but it is not known if these were licensed goods or items made at the behest of Sports Afield.
 Occasionally such Sports Afield-branded items made before 1940 appear on internet auction sites such as eBay.
 After World War II, the Sports Afield brand became available on clothing, rugs, and footwear.
 These were license programs whereby manufacturers paid for the use of the Sports Afield name on their products.
 These programs continued through the decades with the Sports Afield name used on various categories of goods ranging from sporting guns to fishing gear to snow boots.

 After the sale of the magazine by Hearst to Robert E. Petersen in 2000, the licensing program was taken over by Mahco Products of Arkansas.
 Mahco primarily concentrated on clothing and compact optics.
 After the sale to Field Sports Publishing in 2002, management of the brand was taken in-house, and new licensing contracts were entered into for an expanded range of products.
 In 2014, an agreement was made with Sports Afield Consumer Products to manufacture safes for firearms and personal security.
 Several licenses for clothing items were made between 2006 and 2021.
 Other product categories included backpacks, cloth decorated with Sports Afield magazine cover art, rubber boots, sunglasses, and canvas sports bags.

 In 2011 the World of Sports Afield television program was launched.
 Produced by Safari Classics Productions of Dallas, it was initially hosted by Craig Boddington and since that time has been hosted at various times by Shane Mahoney, Aaron Nielson, Dave Fulson, Dan Catlin, and James Reed.
 It runs on the Sportsman Channel with new shows launching each year between July and December.
 It covers adventure travel and hunting, mainly in North America and Africa, with some Asian travel.

 Sports Afield Trophy Properties

 In March 2014, Field Sports Publishing Inc., the owners of Sports Afield, bought Cabela's Trophy Properties and renamed it Sports Afield Trophy Properties (SATP).
 Sports Afield Trophy Properties is a real-estate marketing company that focuses on agricultural lands, woods and forests, and recreational property listings.
 Its services are offered to independent real-estate brokers who get an exclusive territory within the network.
 The marketing consists of websites, social media, syndications to multiple listing services, printed media, and cross-promotions to other platforms in the company group.

-A trophy property is a real estate term for the top 2% of properties in a given subcategory.
-The term may refer to residences, architecturally or historically preserved properties, agricultural lands that have extraordinary yields, high-amenity natural land and properties with spectacular views, or other extraordinary amenities.
+A trophy property is a real estate term for the top 2% of properties in a given subcategory, and may refer to residences, architecturally or historically preserved properties, agricultural lands that have high yields, high-amenity natural land and properties with extensive views or other amenities.